espressif/esp-iot-bridge/README.md

 | ESP32-H2 | TODO                                                         | TODO                                                         |
 | ESP32-C2 | *N/A*                                                        | TODO                                                         |

-The ESP-Bridge solution provides several network interfaces, which can be divided into two main categories:
+The ESP-IOT-Bridge solution provides several network interfaces, which can be divided into two main categories:

 - Interfaces for connecting to the Internet